A death usually needs to be registered within 5 days (unless the death has been reported to a coroner).

 Read the GOV.UK guide to correcting a death registration to find out:

-To find out how we use the information we collect about you, and your rights in relation to that information, please see our privacy notice.
+To find out how we use the information we collect about you, and your rights in relation to that information, read our privacy notice.